gyunaev/spivak/README.md

 Copy the player executable from src/spivak somewhere, and copy all the plugins into the "plugins" subdirectory where spivak executable is located.

-## Contacts
+## Requesting support

+Please use Spivak forum for support requests: http://forum.ulduzsoft.com/forumdisplay.php?fid=10

+## Reporting bugs and requesting features

-Please use Github issue tracker for feature requests.
+Please use Github issue tracker for bugs feature requests.